-Examinations: This course will consist of two non-cumulative mid-semester examinations and one cumulative final exam.
+Examinations: This course will consist of two non-cumulative mid-semester examinations.
+The project will take the place of the final exam.
 No make-up exams will be offered without prior approval from the professor.
+Nace CRCs: Critical Thinking, Professionalism, Technology